FayedGouda/Swift-Helpers/README.md

-# Swift-Helpers
+# Swift Helpers
-#1-ImagePickerHelper:
-    Hot to use
+## 1-ImagePickerHelper:

-    In you UIViewController, create a var of ImagePickerHlper
+### In your UIViewController sub class, create a var of ImagePickerHlper

     class Test:UIViewController{
         var imagePickerHelper:ImagePickerHelper?
         override func viewDidLoad() {
             //delegate refers to classes confirming to ImagePickerHelperDelegate protocol
             //pickerViewController is referance to self(this class "Test" in our example) self.imagePickerHelper = ImagePickerHelper(delegate: self, pickerViewController: self)
         }
     }

     extension Test:ImagePickerHelperDelegate{
         func didFinishPickingImage(selectedImage: UIImage) {
             //You got the image after user select it
         }
         func cameraNotAvailable() {
             //Here, you may inform user his camera is not avaliable for whatever reson }
     }